 Chapter 9 - Markov Chains

-S is a state matrix; they consist of a single row and are subscripted to indicate the number of transitions that have occurred.
 P is the transition matrix; it is a square matrix and represents the probability of going from the row state to the column state.
 Both are probability matrices, meaning the sum of each row is 1.